needle-mirror/com.unity.polyspatial.visionos/Documentation~/Samples.md

 ![manipulation-1](images/samples/manipulation-1.png "Manipulation") ![manipulation-2](images/samples/manipulation-2.png "Manipulation")

-### UI
+### Spatial UI

-The **UI** scene gives users an example of a common spatial UI used in a bounded application.
+The **Spatial UI** scene gives users an example of a common spatial UI controls used in a bounded application.
 This includes elements such as a button, slider, toggle, and dropdown.

 ![ui-1](images/samples/ui-1.png "UI") ![ui-2](images/samples/ui-2.png "UI")